ig21/Udacity_ND_Cloud_DevOps_CapstoneP/README.md

 I have chosen AWS EKS.
 See steps below to deploy kubernetes.

-Application deployment into AWS EKS are atumated and included as part of capstone-pipeline.
+Application deployment into AWS EKS is automated and included as part of capstone-pipeline stages.

 - Clone this repository to EC2 created in Step 2
 - Create CloudFormation stack using commands below ( yaml and paramters files located in config directory):